Alcantor/LotusECU-T4e/README.md

 My little hack is not guaranteed to work on all software versions of the ECU but when it works it's very reliable (A good CAN-Bus adapter is mandatory).

-If you want more information about the protocol used by the factory bootloader, if you want to try it on a black dashboard or if the hack doesn't work, please contact me.

 [Daft_LotusT4_OBD]: https://github.com/Obeisance/Daft_LotusT4_OBD

 ## Prerequisite